 This category is about corporate social responsibility (CSR), a form of corporate self-regulation integrated into a business model.
 The goal of CSR is to embrace responsibility for the company’s actions and encourage a positive impact through its activities on the environment, consumers, employees, communities, stakeholders and all other members of the public sphere.

-Victoria Wood, Global Sustainability Manager, Reckitt Benckiser, talks about her career, inspiration and recent accomplishments in our Women in CSR series.
+Shannon Schuyler, a principal and the U.S. Corporate Responsibility (CR) leader for PricewaterhouseCoopers LLP (PwC), talks about her career, inspiration and recent accomplishments in our Women in CSR series.

 Ten branding best practices, illustrated by Sketches, the 56-million view video by Dove (a Unilever brand), and an interview with Christine Cea, Unilever’s Senior Director Marketing Communications.